open-contracting/standard/standard/docs/en/schema/codelists.md

 For information on how to get new additions made to this list, see the [org-id.guide handbook](http://docs.org-id.guide/en/latest/contribute/)

-(**Update:** This list was formerly maintained by the International Aid Transparency Initiative and contained in OCDS docs as organizationIdentifierRegistrationAgency_iati.csv.
+(**Update:** This list was formerly maintained by the International Aid Transparency Initiative and contained in OCDS documentation as organizationIdentifierRegistrationAgency_iati.csv.
 This was removed in OCDS 1.1.1)

 ### Document Type